al3xandr3/al3xandr3.github.io/_posts/2009-04-24-clojure-selenium-crawler.md

 layout: post
 title: Clojure and Selenium
 categories:
+  - automation
   - clojure
-- selenium
-- automations
   - webcrawler
-intro: "\n\
-  I needed a kind of crawler to go around a list of pages, invoke some javascript(tests) and collect the output.\n"
+intro: "I needed a kind of crawler to go around a list of pages, invoke some javascript(tests) and collect the output."
 ---

 I needed a kind of crawler to go around a list of pages, invoke some javascript(tests) and collect the output.